-For instance, my dad remembers being pulled out of class (he probably deserved that part of it).
-The priest, who was about to discipline him, asked him to stand one inch from a brick wall.
-After being chastised, my dad was slammed backwards into the wall, finalizing his penance.
+As a young boy in Catholic school, my dad remembers being pulled out of class.
+(He may have deserved that part of it).
+The priest asked him to stand one inch from a brick wall.
+After being chastised, the priest slammed my dad backwards finalizing his penance.

 Thankfully, corporal punishment is no longer used in schools and has vastly departed from households.
-While this is most certainly a good thing, many of us were still raised using less physical forms of punishment.
-Because of this, it can be difficult to understand why punishment is ineffective.
+While this is a substantial step in the right direction, many of us were still raised using less physical forms of punishment.

-Because of this, it can feel almost instinctive to practice what we’ve experienced when we were kids.
+Because it’s part of our personal history, it can feel almost instinctive to parent how we were raised.

 Why Research Says Punishment is Ineffective

 When we punish children, we typically see the behaviour stop.
 As a result, we conclude that it’s worked.
 It makes sense.
 We achieved our desired outcome temporarily so all seems well.
 Typically, we are also angry that our children have made a bad choice.
 When we yell, inflict strict punishment, such as sending them to their rooms for an indefinite period of time or even spank, our kids start crying.
 Their tears are an indication they feel remorse.
 We think we’ve done a good job because they now understand they were bad.